mgeisler/swift-browser/README.md

 When the command is done, the `app/` folder will be ready for upload.
-Simply upload it to your Swift installation and load the `index.html` page in your browser.
-Provided you have read access to Swift, you should see a container listing and be able to browse the containers and pseudo-directories.
+Simply upload it to your Swift installation and load the `index.html` page in your browser (use the instructions above).

 Configuration
 -------------